MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/site-components.md

 **Software Update Point:**

--   For information about  configuration options for the software update point component, see [Configure software updates in System Center Configuration Manager](../../../../sup/deploy-use/configure-software-updates.md).
+-   For information about  configuration options for the software update point component, see [Install a software update point](../../../../sup/get-started/install-a-software-upudate-point.md).

 **Management  Point:**